Florence County deputies search for missing woman who suffers from dementia

 She is described as 5-foot-2 and 120 pounds.
 She was last seen wearing a white T-shirt and blue jeans.

-She could be seen with a 2012 Hyundai Santa Fe with SC license plate MYN-223.
+She could be seen with a 2012 Hyundai Santa Fe with SC license plate MYN-233.

 According to family members, Ms. Turner suffers from dementia.

-Note: Editor’s note: A wrong license plate number was initially provided for the woman’s vehicle.
-The story has been updated with the correct number.